Best probiotics in the UK reviewed - tried and tested 2025

 Rating: 4.5 stars out of 5.

-Verdict: Nutravita Pro Bio Cultures probiotic offer many strains of live cultures and a high number of actual bacteria - but not as many as you might have expected of either when you look into it deeper.
+Verdict: Nutravita Pro Bio Cultures probiotic offer many strains of live cultures and a high number of actual bacteria for a decent price.

 Pros